sotrh/learn-wgpu/docs/beginner/tutorial2-swapchain/README.md

 <div class="note">

-The device you have limits the features you can use.
+The graphics card you have limits the features you can use.
 If you want to use certain features you may need to limit what devices you support, or provide work arounds.

 You can get a list of features supported by your device using `adapter.features()`, or `device.features()`.

-You can view a full list of features [here](https://docs.rs/wgpu/0.7.0/wgpu/struct.Features.html).
+You can view a full list of features [here](https://docs.rs/wgpu/0.10.1/wgpu/struct.Features.html).

 </div>